Home β€Ί Forums β€Ί ARTICLES AND STORIESβ€ΊDietβ€Ί Is Fruit Sugar Just as Bad as Added Sugar?

 Reply

-Tyrese β€’ 2 weeks ago
+Tyrese β€’ 2 months ago

 The fructose in fruit is accompanied by fiber and antioxidants which help mitigate blood sugar spikes.
 Added sugars usually lack these benefits.